erichkauffman/functional-programming-is-easy/currying.md

 multiplyByTen === (y: number) => { return 10 * y }
 ```

-So now `multiplyByTen` here is just like the `multiplyByTen` example above.
+So now `multiplyByTen` here performs the same computation as the `multiplyByTen` example above.
 We can call it with another value:
 ```typescript
 let multiplyByTen = curriedMultiply(10)
 let result = multiplyByTen(5)